God Is My Partner

 God Is My Partner is a 1957 American drama film directed by William F. Claxton and written by Charles F. Royal.
 The film stars Walter Brennan, John Hoyt, Marion Ross, Jesse White, Nelson Leigh and Charles Lane.
 The film was released in July 1957, by 20th Century Fox.
 It cost $150,000 and returned more than $750,000.

 Plot

+Prominent surgeon Charles Grayson retires from his practice, intending to donate his money to charitable religious causes.
+His family launches a suit against him, hoping to have him declared legally incompetent and unable to manage his money.
+But Grayson's faithful niece Frances, an attorney, takes on his courtroom defense.
+Thanks to the testimony of many of his grateful patients, Brennan is declared sane and is permitted by court decree to spend his money as he sees fit.